laterahl/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 ## Working with your virtual Desktop

-Each CSC project member can awalys securely connect to the virtual Desktop from SD Desktop  **Connection page**.
+Once teh virtual Desktop is launched, each CSC project member can  securely connect to it  from SD Desktop  **Connection page**.

-Each virtual Desktop:

-* supports the simutaneus connecion of 10 project memebers
-* each project can start up to 3 Desktops.
-* is CSC project-specific
-* the computing enviroment completely isolated from the internet.

 These are the main working space features:

+* the computing envuroment is isolated from teh internet;

-* the copy paste fucntion from your computer/laptop to the berowser visualizing your virtual Desktop is completely disabled for security reasons.
+* the copy paste fucntion from your computer/laptop to the berowser visualizing your virtual Desktop is completely disabled for security reasons;

-* When you access the virtual Desktop for the first time, you will be able to see the setting board.
-From here you can for example adjust the screen resolution.
+* when you access the virtual Desktop for the first time, you will be able to see the setting board.
+From here you can for example adjust the screen resolution;

 * From the menu bar (top left corner) you can several pre-installed software: for example Open Office, audio, video, images,  Jupiter Notebook.
-Ru tudio.(Complete list here).
+Ru tudio.(Complete list below);

-* If you are planning to edit files and allow your collegue to edit them, save them in the **Shared-directory**.
-The file will be visible, accessible and editable by all the members of the same CSC project.
+* If you are planning to work with other colleagues on the same files, save them in the **Shared-directory**.
+The file will be visible, accessible and editable by all the members of the same CSC project;

-* If you want to analize data, you can access encrypted data stored in SD Connect using the Data gateway application
+* You can import scripts or data using SD Connect and the Data gateway application;
-* If you want to re-use published sensitive data, you can access encrypted data in SD Sunmit using the Data Gateway application

 * As previously mentioned, you can **log out** from your computing environment at any moment (in the workspace view, top right corner of the browser, select your username and log out).
 Logging out will disconnect the work session.
 You will always be able to access your Desktop again after logging in to the service.